-U.K. Seeks Search Warrant On Cambridge Analytica; CEO Seen In Hidden Camera Report
+Cambridge Analytica CEO Suspended One Day After Release Of Hidden Camera Report

 Cambridge Analytica And Facebook: Explaining The User Data Controversy

-On Monday, Channel 4 broadcast a hidden-camera exclusive that appeared to catch Cambridge Analytica CEO Alexander Nix acknowledging that the firm works secretly in political campaigns around the world by using front companies and sub-contractors.
+On Monday, Channel 4 broadcast the hidden-camera exclusive that appeared to catch Nix acknowledging that the firm works secretly in political campaigns around the world by using front companies and subcontractors.

 In a statement issued Monday, Cambridge Analytica charged that the video was "edited and scripted to grossly misrepresent the nature of those conversations and how the company conducts its business."